 1/2.
 East Asia, east North America

 Pollination Biology.
-Beetles are common pollinators, and the flowers of species like Magnolia ovata, pollinated by dynastid scarab beetles, are thermogenic (Seymour 2001; Gottsberger et al. 2012).
+Beetles are common pollinators, and the flowers of species like Magnolia ovata, pollinated by dynastid scarab beetles, are thermogenic (Seymour 2001; Gottsberger et al. 2012; Gottsberger 2016: summary).
 Floral scents of the family have been extensively studied (Azuma et al. 1999; Gottsberger et al. 2012); for nectar secretion by the carpels, see Erbar (2014 and references).

 Genes & Genomes.
 Both isozyme duplication and stomatal size increase over time suggest ancient polyploidy (Soltis & Soltis 1990; Masterson 1994).